samanthreddy007/Analytics_Vidhya/Lord_of_the_Machines/Readme.md

-Analytics_Vidhya
-This repository contains the codes that has been written for Analytics Vidhya competitions
+This folder consists of the codes written for the Lord of the Machines competition.